mit-history/cfrp-hack/en/api.md

 ### Endpoints

-Here is a full list of REST API endpoints (which you will note, corresponds to the tables available in the [database](/)):
+Here is a full list of REST API endpoints (which you will note, correspond to the tables available in the [database](/en/receipts/database.html#tables)):

 - amalgamated_sales
 - participations